Clyde, Kansas

 Clyde is a city in Cloud County, Kansas, United States.
 As of the 2020 census, the population of the city was 694.
 It is located east of Concordia along state highway K-9.

 History

-Clyde was laid out in 1867, making it the oldest town in Cloud County.
+Clyde was laid out in 1867 in Elk Township, making it the oldest town in Cloud County.
 It was named after the River Clyde in Scotland, or according to another source, it was named for Clyde, Ohio (which also is named indirectly for the River Clyde).

 Clyde experienced growth in 1877 when the Central Branch Railroad was built through it.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.67 sqmi, all land.